microsoftgraph/microsoft-graph-docs-contrib/concepts/paging.md

 Some GET queries against Microsoft Graph return multiple pages of data either due to server-side paging or client-side paging.
 Paging data helps improve the performance of your app and the response time of Microsoft Graph.

 > [!NOTE]
-> If you're interested in paging in Microsoft Graph SDKs, you might be interested in [Page through a collection using the Microsoft Graph SDKs](/graph/sdks/paging).
+> If you're looking for information on paging in Microsoft Graph SDKs, you might be interested in [Page through a collection using the Microsoft Graph SDKs](/graph/sdks/paging).

 Learn more about pagination through the following video.